40 Incredible Ways Your Body Changes After 40

 Not only does middle age bring on menopause and an increased risk of breast cancer, but it also complicates sex.
 With age, the body slows its production of estrogen—the hormone responsible for creating vaginal lubrication—and as a result, many older women experience painful vaginal dryness.
 This dryness can lead to painful urination, vaginal infections, and sensitive vaginal tissues.

 Men's testosterone levels shift.

 Our hormones are volatile, especially in middle age.
 However, no hormone is more finicky than testosterone.
-The hormone is typically less prevalent in older males—and this can be a problem, seeing as it's responsible for sex drive, sperm production, muscle mass, and energy.
+The hormone is typically less prevalent in older males—and this can be a problem, seeing as it's responsible for libido, sperm production, muscle mass, and energy.
 Though women experience a rise in testosterone as menopause hits, their levels eventually decrease, too.

 And their prostates grow.

 Many older men experience an increase in the size of their prostate.
 In fact, according to the National Institute of Diabetes and Digestive and Kidney Diseases, 14 million men in the U.S. live with benign prostatic hyperplasia, or an enlarged and non-cancerous prostate gland, and most of them are over 50 years old.